nh-server/switch-guide/docs/user_guide/emummc/entering_rcm.md

         <summary>Click to expand!</summary>

     !!! snippet "Note"
-        Some jig designs use paperclips, inheriting the same risks as the Metal Bridge / Paperclip method.

     This method is similar to the Metal Bridge / Paperclip method, but is more reliable and safer in many cases.
 Jigs hold a wire in place so the correct pins (10 and a ground) are shorted every time.

     !!! tip ""